Beware of the Self-Wiggling Mouse – Cyber Vulnerabilities in the Water Industry

 In the UK’s Risk Register, two of the risks which have the combined likelihood and impact are “attacks on infrastructure” and “cyber-attacks.”
 I think we need to pay more attention to the risks outlined in this document, as most people ignored the risk with the highest likelihood and impact, a Global Pandemic!

-What can you do to protect your organisation?
+What can you do to protect your organisation from cyber vulnerabilities and cyber attacks?

 - If you have a telemetry system or machinery, whether it’s building management systems, manufacturing control systems or telemetry, have someone review their cyber security and check that they have appropriate firewalls and access to them is appropriately controlled.